Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: The bending energy model

 \subsection{Diagrammatic representation}

-Unfolding the recursion yields a formula for $\mathbf{G}^{(\mathsf{g},k)}$ with $2\mathsf{g} - 2 + k > 0$ as a sum over the set $\mathcal{S}^{(\mathsf{g},k)}$ of graphs $\mathcal{G}$ with first Betti number $\mathsf{g}$, trivalent vertices equipped with a cyclic order of their incident edges, legs (univalent vertices) labeled $\{1,\ldots,k\}$, and at each trivalent vertex.
+Unfolding the recursion yields a formula for $\mathbf{G}^{(\mathsf{g},k)}$ with $2\mathsf{g} - 2 + k > 0$ as a sum over the set $\mathcal{S}^{(\mathsf{g},k)}$ of graphs $\mathcal{G}$ with first Betti number $\mathsf{g}$, trivalent vertices equipped with a cyclic order of their incident edges, and legs (univalent vertices) labeled $\{1,\ldots,k\}$.
 With this definition, if there is an edge from a trivalent vertex to itself (a loop), the cyclic order is just the transposition of the two distinct incident edges.
 The weight given to a graph actually depends on the choice of an initial leg $i_0$, but the sum over graphs is independent of those choices \cite{EORev}.